 Casa Tradicional Cocina Mexicana: This is a colorful restaurant serving Mexican specialties for lunch and dinner.
 They also have music and entertainment on certain evenings.
 Hidalgo 335, Centro.

-The owner of Zumo in San Miguel de Allende, Stewart Haverlack, used to own a spot on the beach in Puerto Vallarta.
+The owner of Zumo in San Miguel de Allende, Stewart Haverlack, also owns a spot near the beach in Puerto Vallarta, Coco’s Kitchen.
 After I told him I was heading to PV, he gave me a handwritten list of his recommendations of the following spots as some of his favorites in town:

 Barcelona Tapas: Located at Calle Matamoros 906, Centro, this restaurant has a focus on tapas and paella.